-Improving your vocabulary will do far more than just improve your Scrabble game.
+Learning how to improve your vocabulary will do far more than just improve your Scrabble game.
 Expanding your vocabulary can improve your life.
 Since we think in terms of our language, a limited vocabulary can actually limit our brain’s ability to process information and solve problems.
-It can do more than just make you sound smarter – it actually makes you smarter.
+It can do more than just make you sound smarter it actually makes you smarter.

 Best of all, improving your vocabulary is an incredibly easy thing to do.
 Taking just a few simple steps can put you on a path that will gradually introduce you to new words over the days, months and years to come.
 Taken one word at a time, the advantages quickly add up.

 Reading is far and away the best thing you can do to expand your vocabulary.
-Whether you enjoy fiction or nonfiction, magazines or newspapers – even a regular read through of your favorite blogs will help, just so long as you’re reading in a way that actively improves your vocabulary.
+Whether you enjoy fiction or nonfiction, magazines or newspapers even a regular read through of your favorite blog will help.
+Just so long as you’re reading in a way that actively improves your vocabulary.

 Reading for vocabulary improvement is just like normal reading, but instead of passing over unfamiliar words, you’re actively trying to work out their meaning.
 Any time you come across one, try to derive its meaning from the context of the sentence, then look it up in the dictionary for confirmation.